 About

-Megan Conley had a musical upbringing in Austin, Texas.
-She began harp lessons with at the age of five.
+Megan had a musical upbringing in Austin, Texas, where she began harp lessons at the age of five.
 The daughter of Austin musician Danny Levin, she grew up playing music with her father and siblings in the family band.
 By the time she was 15 she had played on several albums of Austin musicians, including the Grammy Award-winning album ‘Los Super Seven.’

 Megan received her Bachelor and Masters degrees in Music Performance from Rice University.
 In 2005, she was awarded a Fulbright Grant to study at the Ecole Normale de Musique in Paris, France.
 In 2012, Megan won first place in the International Ima Hogg Concerto Competition, and subsequently performed the Ginastera Harp Concerto with the Houston Symphony.